Got a newborn, eh? How’re you sleeping?

 Sample Newborn Sleep Schedule

-In part one of this post, I talked about the E.A.S.Y. routine from the Baby Whisperer and the Feed-Wake-Sleep routine from On Becoming Babywise.
+In my previous post, How to Start the Perfect Baby Sleep Schedule, I talked about the E.A.S.Y. routine from the Baby Whisperer and the Feed-Wake-Sleep routine from On Becoming Babywise.
 For simplicity’s sake, I’m going to use the E.A.S.Y. routine below.

 Every Baby is Different